 - Somebody who becomes a legend in their own lifetime acquires fame, but often only to a select or specialist audience, while they are still alive.

 - Lend an ear

 - If you lend an ear, you listen to what someone has to say.

 ('Lend your ear' is an alternative form.)

 - Leopard can't change its spots

-- This idiom means that people cannot change basic aspects of their character, especially negative ones.
+- The idiom 'a leopard can't change its spots' means that people cannot change basic aspects of their character, especially negative ones.